HenriEloy/PERIPLE/README.md

 First, we have the database created with google API, we have 763 activities in Paris, and a lot of information about them.
 But for now, we just use several information: the name, the google grade (out of 5), the number of voters (for that google grade) and the three types for each activity
 Case in point: for the Louvre Museum, we get from google a grade of 4.7/5, with 223394 voters and the three types: Visit – Museum – Historical
-(We will also use the image of each activity for the display at the end, but it’s useless for our algorithms) To store our data, we are computing an average grade, calculated with 5 grades (we can easily change the coefficients of each of those grades to get the mode accurate prediction possible).
+(We will also use the image of each activity for the display at the end, but it’s useless for our algorithms) To store our data, we are computing an average grade, calculated with 5 grades (we can easily change the coefficients of each of those grades to get the more accurate prediction possible).

 #### 1-	“Google grade”